DEFRA/epr-backend/docs/architecture/defined/2025-reg-acc-lld.md

 1. Accept form submission data in JSON from an associated Defra Form(s)
 2. Minimally map the submitted data to the relevant entity schema
 3. Store the submitted data in a schema versioned and minimally validated collection
-4. Optionally send an email via Gov Notify to the nominated email address in the form data with further information, e.g. `orgId` & `orgName`
+4. Optionally send an email via Gov Notify to the nominated email address in the form data with further information, e.g. `orgId`, `orgName` & `referenceNumber`

 > [!NOTE]
 > The Defra forms will call the API Service endpoints be the `onSave` page event, [see docs](https://defra.github.io/forms-engine-plugin/features/configuration-based/PAGE_EVENTS.html).